steowens/crypton/README.md

-# crypton
-Identity through cryptography
+# crypton : Identity through cryptography
+## Copyright (C) 2023 Stephen Owens

+See LICENCE for terms and conditions.